Willawong, Queensland: Facilities

 Brisbane City Council operates a resource recovery centre at 360 Sherbrooke Road (27.6021°S 153.0056°E).
 Residents can dispose of general waste, garden waste, and recyclables this centre.

-There is a Brisbane Transport bus depot at 399 Sherbrooke Road.
+There is a Transport for Brisbane bus depot at 399 Sherbrooke Road.
 The 6 ha site is Brisbane's largest bus depot and can accommodate over 200 buses with facilities for refueling, vehicle maintenance, administration, and staff facilitities for car parking and recreation.

 Amenities

 The Kingdom Hall of Jehovah's Witnesses is at 174 Learoyd Road (27.5980°S 153.0270°E).

 Congregational Christian Church of Samoa is at 228 Learoyd Road (27.5973°S 153.0224°E).
 It is also known as EFKS Southwest Brisbane, where EFKS is an abbreviation of Ekalesia Fa'apotopotoga Kerisiano Samoa, which translates as Congregational Christian Church of Samoa.
 Over the entrance door are the Samoan words Puna O Le Olataga which translate as Source of Salvation.

+Despite its name, the Archerfield Wetlands is a 150 ha greenspace precinct within the suburbs of Durack, Willawong, Rocklea, and Oxley in the Oxley Creek corridor.
+It borders the Archerfield Airport.
+The main entry point to the wetlands is via the Archerfield Wetlands District Park at 455 Bowhill Road, Durack.
+The district park replaces the former Inala wastewater treatment plant and has a number of indoor and outdoor community spaces, playgrounds with water features, and picnic and barbeque facilities.
+It is also the start of a number of walking and cycling trails through the larger wetlands.